Stress (biology): Cognitive appraisal

 Lazarus argued that, in order for a psychosocial situation to be stressful, it must be appraised as such.
 He argued that cognitive processes of appraisal are central in determining whether a situation is potentially threatening, constitutes a harm/loss or a challenge, or is benign.

 Both personal and environmental factors influence this primary appraisal, which then triggers the selection of coping processes.
 Problem-focused coping is directed at managing the problem, whereas emotion-focused coping processes are directed at managing the negative emotions.
 Secondary appraisal refers to the evaluation of the resources available to cope with the problem, and may alter the primary appraisal.

 In other words, primary appraisal includes the perception of how stressful the problem is and the secondary appraisal of estimating whether one has more than or less than adequate resources to deal with the problem that affects the overall appraisal of stressfulness.
-Further, coping is flexible in that, in general, the individual examines the effectiveness of the coping on the situation; if it is not having the desired effect, s/he will, in general, try different strategies.
+Further, coping is flexible in that, in general, the individual examines the effectiveness of the coping on the situation; if it is not having the desired effect, they will, in general, try different strategies.